brgibson/blog-prototype/_posts/2015-06-08-creating-innovation-paths-at-edmunds.md

 > Fastlane was designed to be an all-access, no-strings-attached opportunity for automotive entrepreneurs to validate their product/market fit.

+/blog-prototype/public/images/why-fastlane-pic.png

 Fastlane was also designed to give Edmunds the opportunity to share those great ideas with our customers and partners for feedback.
 Knowing what the market wants makes it easier to decide which ideas to invest in, acquire or part ways with.

-Last year, we concluded Fastlane with an acquisition.
-It was a success.
-It also showed us that the open innovation pipeline we pieced together was working.
+Last year, we concluded Fastlane with an acquisition. <i>It was a success.</i>  It also showed us that the open innovation pipeline we pieced together was working.

 In a few weeks, we’ll kick off our 2nd annual Fastlane Accelerator program.
 We’re excited to see where this one leads.
 Will it lead to another acquisition?
 An investment?
 A partnership?
 A profound learning?